curtywang/ee5450-module-3-hw-0/README.md

        the bounding boxes (list of tuple of: x_left, y_top, width, height) that contain the object desired.

-3. Once you have the `PsyduckSegmenter` working, try your hand at the `PikachuSegmenter`.
+3. Once you have the `PikachuSegmenter` working, try your hand at the `PsyduckSegmenter`.

 ## Fair Use Notice